jkeresman01/java-method-search.nvim/README.md

 ## Keymapings ##

-Set the keymapings as you see fit, here is ove example:
+Set the keymapings as you see fit, here is one example:

 ```lua
 local java_methods = require ("java-method-search")